-- P Pass.
-Student continues academic study.
 NCR No credit, repeat.
-Normally, a student may receive only one NCR grade and remain in the degree program. - F Fail.
-A failing grade in a co-op term results in dismissal from the program.
+Normally, a student may receive only one NCR grade and remain in the degree dismissal from the program.

+Fail.
+A failing grade in a co-op term results in

 For additional information, refer to the co-operative education section on page 105.